-- be involved in governing the largest and most culturally diverse city in the country
+- be a part of governing the largest and most culturally diverse city in the country

 - help decide how Auckland's money is spent

-- make decisions that will help define the future of Auckland's communities
+- make decisions that will help define the future for our communities

-- decide how to meet the current and future needs of Auckland's communities for infrastructure, public services and regulations.
+- decide how to meet the current and future needs for infrastructure, public services and regulations

 A day in the life of an elected member

-On any given day, an elected member might be:
+On any given day, an elected member may:

-- reading and preparing for the upcoming week's meetings
+- read and prepare for the upcoming week's meetings

-- voting in various decision-making meetings and committees
+- vote in various decision-making meetings and committees

-- engaging with the public to hear their views
+- engage with the public to hear their views

-- attending events like public meetings, school prizegivings, citizenship ceremonies or the opening of a new park or cycleway
+- attend events like public meetings, school prizegivings, citizenship ceremonies, or the opening of a new park or cycleway

-- representing the council at cultural events like Matariki, Chinese New Year or Diwali
+- represent the council at community and cultural events like Matariki, Chinese New Year, Diwali and the Auckland Pride festival

-- taking part in community activities like a working bee for a local stream regeneration project.
+- take part in community activities, like a working bee for a local stream regeneration project.

 On top of this, there will be responsibilities that relate to your specific role.